 What are my projected earnings?

 Even if you’re still in school, you can gain a rough estimate of what you might earn after graduation.
 If you know which entry-level job you’re going to apply to, research the average salaries.
-If you’re not sure, you can still find the average earnings of graduates with your major.
-(If you search for your major right here on College Raptor, you can see the average starter salary).
+If you’re not sure, you can still find the average earnings of graduates with your major. (search for your major right here on College Raptor, and see the average starter salary).

 Do I want lower payments and a longer repayment period, or higher payments and a shorter period?

-Another way to phrase this question: Do I want to repay this loan fast, or do I want lower and more manageable monthly payments.
+Another way to phrase this question: Do I want to repay this loan fast, or do I want lower and more manageable monthly payments?
 This question can depend on what your projected earnings are, and what your personal circumstances might be.
 If you’re living in a low cost-of-living area and have a well-paying job, you may prefer to pay off the loan ASAP, for example.
 But if cost of living is high and the paycheck is low, it may not be feasible and the better option may be in extending the life of the loan.
 Don’t stretch yourself thin trying to pay back loans, or else you’ll find yourself in a more stressful situation.

 Am I going to work in a public service field?